 If you are diagnosed with TB, you must first be treated for it before you start certolizumab to prevent a serious TB infection.

 Though it is very unlikely to happen, there is a risk (especially in children/teens/young adults) of developing cancer (such as lymphoma, skin) due to this medication or due to your medical condition.
 Discuss the risks and benefits of treatment with your doctor.
-Tell your doctor immediately if you develop symptoms such as unusual lumps/growths, swollen glands, swollen or painful abdomen, unexplained weight loss, persistent fever or night sweats.
+Tell your doctor immediately if you develop symptoms such as unusual lumps/growths, skin changes, swollen glands, swollen or painful abdomen, unexplained weight loss, persistent fever or night sweats.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using certolizumab and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.